bluetentacle/contract-mesh/README.md

 Specifically, the contract contains:

 - **Features** that the service provides to the outside world, including:
-  - REST API specification, provided in the standard OpenAPI format.
-Single-segment versioning is supported.
+  - REST API specification, provided in the standard [OpenAPI](https://www.openapis.org/) format
-  - Event specification, including topics and body schemas.
-Single-segment versioning is supported.
+  - Event specification in the [AsyncAPI](https://www.asyncapi.com/) format
   - Metrics published by the service to a centralized telemetry platform
   - Log record schemas published by the service into a central logging platform
 - **Dependencies** on other services.
 Each dependency specifies: